-Growing herbs is a snap.
-They’re adaptable to a wide variety of sites and conditions, and they smell great.
-They add flavor to food, perfume to potpourri, and fancy garnish to the plate.
-Also, a $5 basil plant is a much better investment than a $4 package of cut basil.
+Every garden should contain herbs.
+They’re adaptable to a wide variety of sites and conditions.
+With just a few plants, you can add flavor to food, perfume to potpourri, and fancy garnish to the plate.
+What’s more, a $5 basil plant is a much better investment than a $4 package of cut basil at the supermarket.

 So many herbs are available, sometimes choosing the ones for your garden can be a little overwhelming.
-The easiest way to choose is by asking yourself how you plan to use them.
+When you’re trying to decide, think about how you plan to use them.

 Do you cook a lot of Greek or Italian food?
 You want oregano, basil, Italian parsley, sage, and even fennel.